ElvisWang2010/WROFE-2025/README.md

       <div><b>Role:</b> Documenter/Programmer</div>
       <div><b>Strengths:</b> Writing, Hardworker.</div>
       <p style="margin-top:8px;">
         <b>About Me:</b> Hi!
 I'm Ryan.
-I'm 14, I love to write, play badminton, listen to music, and travel.
+I'm 14, love to write, play badminton, listen to music, and travel.
 I've been involved in robotics for nearly a decade and participated in both FLL and WRO Robo Mission.
 I also have a 4-year-old golden retriever 😊.
       </p>
     </td>
   </tr>